 At the beginning of the fight with Rodeon, you can briefly see a number on the side of the train: 4622.
 That number has been used as a password for maximum item stock in a variety of games, including Bomberman GB, Super Bomberman 3, 4, and plenty more!

 The Bomber Catcher has a bunch of dolls representing classic characters; alongside the recurring Ballom, Terupyo and Pass (also seen in Master Game), there is:

 Super Bomberman 2: Pretty Bomber and Haruka Sawaguchi (her actress in commercials at the time)

 Super Bomberman 3: Louie, Metal Bomber and Cossack Bomber

 The Hudson screen is absent from the English start-up sequence, but appears in the demo/attract mode cycle, along with a new screen for SEGA.

 The logo has been translated, and the year of copyright updated.
 The music track has also been changed to replace the Japanese voice-over.

 Also, the title reveals itself slightly differently between regions.
 When shedding its rocky layer, the Japanese logo's debris slides off.
 The English logo's rock shatters into pieces.

-Four copies of this are found among the item graphics.
+A filler graphic found among the item graphics.
 It reads "suka" (スカ), which can mean "nonsense" or "lose".
-A filler graphic, surely.